Hello and welcome to my new course GIMP for beginners , the complete project-based series.

 The installation is pretty standard and you should be able to repeat it on MacOS or Linux should you be using those operating systems instead.
 Next, we’ll look at starting and stopping the GIMP to make sure you don’t get stuck in it, also look at the standard Windows layout, and how to achieve it, and what each of the windows do in the GIMP.
 Next, we’re going to dig right into the project by looking at creating sophisticated logos and headers with the touch of a button.
 Next, we’ll look at creating web graphics such as buttons, and bullets.
 We’ll conclude by capturing a screen and cropping it to the information we want, and then we’ll look at how to save and export your work.

 We’re going to move on to the project.
 The first thing we’ll do is create a personal monogram.
 That’s a fancy logo made up of the initials in your name, then we’ll create a 3D bullet for use on the web, then we’ll finally capture, crop, and export a portion of our screen.

 Remember this is a preparatory course.
-Following courses including the GIMP 2 course will be on selection and gradients, creating 3D spheres.
+The following courses, including the GIMP 2 course, will be on selection and gradients, creating 3D spheres.
 We’re going to create a fancy logo using d spheres, then in GIMP for beginners 3, we’re going to look at layers, and layer masks, by creating fancy text, and image effects.